 A holistic approach to treating addiction on a psychedelic level works to identify the root problems behind a person’s current addicted state.
 Without the complete understanding of why they’re addicted, it can be impossible for an addict to overcome the issues keeping them slaves to drugs or alcohol.
 Psychedelic medicine such as psilocybin, LSD, and Ibogaine have been shown to put a person in a mental state that is conducive to addiction healing.

 Let’s look at a few of the different alternative treatment methods being used in addiction therapy today.

 What is Ibogaine?

 Ibogaine works in three separate stages, and treatment can last anywhere from 8 to 12 hours.
 The average experience with Ibogaine is around 48 hours, a time in which individuals are guided to touch upon the deeply repressed issues that are a subconscious cause of their addiction.
-It is taken when withdrawal symptoms are at their peak and quickly works to vanquish all evidence of physical addiction.
+It is taken when withdrawal symptoms are at their peak, and quickly works to drastically reduce withdrawal symptoms from physical addiction.
 It does so by flooding receptor sites in the brain that have been damaged due to excessive drug or alcohol abuse.
-This stage usually takes around 6 hours and basically resets a person’s mind to its pre-addicted state.
+This stage usually takes around 6 hours and helps resets a addict’s brain to its pre-addicted state.

 The second and third phase of Ibogaine treatment take place in a hallucinatory state, where the images one sees help them uncover the reasons for their addiction in the first place.
 Memories and past traumas often resurface, giving the addict a better understanding behind the nature of their addiction.
 Ibogaine then assists a person in working through these memories and leaving them in the past where they belong.